eddyerburgh/blog/_posts/2016-04-20-templating-with-vanilla-js.md

 So inside this script tag we add the basic HTML structure of the element we are templating.
 This will be used by the JavaScript as a template to fill with the content.

 In our JavaScript, we have an array of objects containing the data to use.
 We create an anchor that holds all of our HTML and is appended to the DOM after the loop has finished.
-This avoids unnecessary <a href="https://developers.google.com/speed/articles/reflow">browser reflow</a> by only interacting with the document once.
+This avoids unnecessary <a rel="noopener" href="https://developers.google.com/speed/articles/reflow">browser reflow</a> by only interacting with the document once.

 So we have an element that will hold all our HTML, now let's generate the HTML.
 To do this we loop through each object, and on each loop create an element that includes the html contained inside the script tag.
 If our script tag includes `<p class="data"></p>`, the element created in the loop will be `<p class="data"></p>`.
 Let's call this our object-element.